-The religion major prepares students to succeed in many professions.
-Our graduates thrive as pastors, missionaries, professors, social workers, as well as in leadership roles in business and nonprofit organizations.
-In the 36 hours required for the major, students explore the Bible and Christian theology, as well as the history, sociology, and philosophy of religion.
-Courses examine not only the Christian tradition in which Samford is rooted, but the many different religions that shape our world as well.
-Our Preministerial Scholars program offers scholarship support, co-curricular discussions, and internships to help nurture students preparing for ministry.
-Religion majors are eligible to participate in a fast track option for the Master of Divinity degree or for the Master of Social Work degree.
+The Christian and Religious Studies major prepares students to succeed in many professions.
+Our graduates thrive as pastors, missionaries, professors, and social workers, as well as in leadership roles in businesses and nonprofit organizations.
+In the 36 hours required for the major, students explore the Bible, Christian theology, and ministry, as well as the history and philosophy of religion.
+Students explore the Christian tradition in which Samford is rooted, as well as other religions that shape our world.
+Our Preministerial Scholars program offers co-curricular discussions, internships and other ministry enrichment opportunities to help nurture students preparing for ministry.
+Christian and Religious Studies majors are eligible to participate in a fast track option for the Master of Divinity degree or for the Master of Social Work degree.

 Students participate in courses dedicated to asking and seeking answers to the most important questions about faith, Scripture, history, the realities of ministry, and modern society.
 In carrying out their studies, students pursue academic excellence in the highest tradition of Christian scholarship, where the pursuit of wisdom and truth is carried out in a way that does not divorce learning from faith.
 They may take courses focused on ministry such as preaching and pastoral care, as well as internships that strengthen the link between the classroom and everyday life.
 They are given opportunities to explore diverse cultures and distant lands.
 The major is part of the broader bachelor of arts curriculum in Howard College and it can easily be combined with other majors.

 Students interested in a career in counseling or social work can take part in the fast track program with Samford’s social work department and complete both a Bachelor’s degree and a Masters in Social Work in five years.
 Students should apply for this course as early as possible using the forms on the M.S.W. fast track page.